-Notice of Approval of Changes to the Maine Coastal Program
+Notice of Opportunity to Comment on Proposed Changes to the Maine Coastal Program

 July, 2021 - On a five year cycle, the Maine Coastal Program (MCP) at the Department of Marine Resources prepares a Strategic Outlook which assesses the status of key coastal management priorities and scopes potential future initiatives to improve management of coastal resources in Maine.
 In 2021, after public comment and review by an interdisciplinary team at NOAA’s Office for Coastal Management, the document was approved by NOAA as meeting the requirements of the Coastal Zone Management Enhancement Program under the provisions of Section 309 of the Coastal Zone Management Act of 1972, as amended.
 This assessment is used to determine priorities and develop strategies to be undertaken by MCP, provided that future funding, capacity and partnerships become available.

 April 15, 2020 - Maine Coastal Program staff continue to process Coastal Zone Management Act (CZMA) consistency determinations and certifications while working remotely.
 Effective immediately, all CZMA consistency-related documents filed with DMR/Coastal Program must be submitted by e-mail.
 Such documents should be sent to Todd Burrowes, Federal Consistency Coordinator, 207-707-2324; firstname.lastname@example.org.
 If you are unable to submit such documents by e-mail and wish to discuss an alternative, you may contact Todd Burrowes.